Dawn Raids (New Zealand)

-- This article is shorter than those in Te Ara, but it is placed in context so you can read what else was happening in New Zealand at the same time.
+- This article is shorter, but it is placed in context so you can read what else was happening in New Zealand at the same time.

 Tips: Try using a variety of search words, or keywords in your searches, e.g. overstayers , immigration, race relations.
 Also try some more specific search words like Samoan and Tongan .
 You will get different results using different keywords.